Jackie Bradley Jr. Player Props: Royals vs. Nationals

 - Bradley is hitting .147 with five doubles, a home run and five walks.

-- In 11 of 33 games this season (33.3%), Bradley has reached base via hit, and that includes multiple hits twice.
+- In 11 of 33 games this year (33.3%), Bradley has reached base safely via hit, and that includes multiple hits twice.

-- He has hit a long ball in one of 33 games, and in 1% of his plate appearances.
+- He has homered in one of 33 games, and in 1% of his plate appearances.

-- In four games this season (12.1%), Bradley has picked up an RBI, including two games with multiple runs batted in.
+- Bradley has driven in a run in four games this year (12.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.